weaviate/weaviate-io/developers/weaviate/config-refs/telemetry.md

 # tags: ['HNSW']
 ---

 In order to better understand community needs, Weaviate collects some telemetry data.
 This data helps Weaviate to identify usage trends and improve our software for our users.
-Weaviatecollects this information by default, but you can disable telemetry at any time.
+Weaviate collects this information by default, but you can disable telemetry at any time.

 ## Data collected